NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``LabelUsage``            double   cyc/wk   > 0          Yes                EnergyGuide label number of cycles
   ========================  =======  =======  ===========  ========  =======  ==================================

-Dishwasher energy use and hot water use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 Addendum A <https://www.resnet.us/wp-content/uploads/ANSI_RESNET_ICC-301-2019-Addendum-A-2019_7.16.20-1.pdf>`_, including RESNET MINHERS Addenda 81 and 90f.
+Dishwasher energy use and hot water use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 Addendum A <https://www.resnet.us/wp-content/uploads/ANSI_RESNET_ICC-301-2019-Addendum-A-2019_7.16.20-1.pdf>`_, including RESNET HERS Addenda 81 and 90f.
 If NumberofResidents is provided, then the number of cycles from Equation 3 of `Estimating Daily Domestic Hot-Water Use in North American Homes <http://www.fsec.ucf.edu/en/publications/pdf/fsec-pf-464-15.pdf>`_ is substituted into the ANSI/RESNET/ICC 301 equations.

 HPXML Refrigerators